corda/djvm/README.md

 where:
 - `analysisConfguration` is an instance of `AnalysisConfiguration`
-- `profile` is an `ExecutionProfile` containing the maximum number of throws, jumps and method invocations etc that a sandbox can create using this configuration can perform before throwing `ThresholdViolationError`.
+- `profile` is an `ExecutionProfile` containing the maximum number of throws, jumps and method invocations etc that a sandbox created using this configuration can perform before throwing `ThresholdViolationError`.
 A `null` profile disables this completely by not instrumenting the byte-code.
 - `externalCache` is an optional implementation of `ConcurrentMap<ByteCodekey,ByteCode>` provided by the caller.
 This is useful for sharing sandbox byte-code across multiple `SandboxConfiguration` instances,